-The Family Preservation Foundation was forged out of necessity in 2017 to provide free legal assistance and support, while defending the rights of children and families that were being traumatized by the government due to family separation.
-Everyone, especially the less fortunate and low-income who could not afford legal representation, were being unwittingly and unconstitutionally caught in the clutches of child protection services when there was no harm to their children because of unconstitutionally vague, overbroad and not narrowly defined statutes which are affecting children’s and parent’s rights alike.
-FPF also works to educate Minnesota communities and professionals about child protection matters, and advocates for state and federal policies which respect the universal rights of children and their families.
+Everyone, especially the less fortunate and low-income who could not afford legal representation, were being unwittingly and caught in the clutches of child protection services when there was no harm to their children because of vague, overbroad and not narrowly defined statutes which are affecting children’s and parent’s rights alike.

-After 52 years as a law-abiding citizen, the founder, Dwight Mitchell, became involved in a lengthy unconstitutional legal battle with child protection services of Minnesota and prevailed.
-This experience showed him how utterly broken the current model of child protection and foster care is.
+After 52 years as a law-abiding citizen, the founder, Dwight Mitchell, became involved in a lengthy legal battle with child protection services of Minnesota and prevailed.
+This experience showed him how utterly broken the current system of child welfare and foster care is.
 Like so many other trusting Americans, Dwight assumed that if child protection services were involved in the investigation or removal of a child, the parents must be guilty of extreme child abuse.
-This stood to reason because why else would child protection services be involved?

-Subtracting that 12% percent of the cases are for physical abuse and 4% for sexual abuse, there are at least 367,470 children in foster care that need legal representation so that they can be RESCUED and returned to their parents.
-We will be challenging the constitutionality and evidence in all of these CPS retentions.
+Subtracting that 12% percent of the cases are for physical abuse and 4% for sexual abuse, there are at least 367,317 children in foster care and parents that may need legal representation so that they can be RESCUED and returned home.
+We will be challenging the legality and evidence in all of these CPS retentions.
 Because as we all know, the government does a horrible job at raising children.

 This has been thoroughly documented in numerous independent reports over several decades.
 Nearly one third of the children in foster care reported being abused by a foster parent or another adult in a foster home.
 That study didn’t even include cases of foster children abusing each other.
 What's even worse, statistics suggest bleak futures for children who grow up in foster care, therefore as a society, we are failing our countries children.
 (See graph below)